Dave Mason: Later years

-In 1998, Mason reunited with his former Traffic bandmate Jim Capaldi for The 40,000 Headmen Tour, with a live album following the tour.
-In 2002, he released the DVD Dave Mason: Live at Sunrise, a recording of a live performance at the Sunrise Musical Theater in Sunrise, Florida, backed by Bobby Scumaci on keyboards, Johnne Sambataro on rhythm guitar (who rejoined Mason for the DVD, after previously touring with him in 1978), John Lundahl on rhythm guitar, Richard Campbell on bass, and Greg Babcock on drums.
+The following year he reunited with former Traffic bandmate Jim Capaldi for The 40,000 Headmen Tour, with a live album following the tour.
+In 2002, he released the DVD Dave Mason: Live at Sunrise, a recording of a live performance at the Sunrise Musical Theater in Sunrise, Florida, backed by Bobby Scumaci on keyboards, Johnne Sambataro on rhythm guitar (who rejoined Mason for the DVD, after previously touring with him in 1978), Richard Campbell on bass, and Greg Babcock on drums.

+RKS Guitars

-In 2004, Mason expanded his career beyond music by co-founding RKS Guitars with industrial designer Ravi Sawhney.
+In 2004, Mason co-founded RKS Guitars with industrial designer Ravi Sawhney.
 Their partnership aimed to reinvent the electric guitar through sustainable materials and modular design.
 The RKS system featured a neck-through-body core, interchangeable body shells, and structural ribs made from aluminum or wood.
 A notable innovation was the use of Tenite, a cellulose-based plastic derived from farmed cottonwood trees and wood by-products, making it one of the earliest sustainable electric guitars.

 The design garnered industry acclaim, earning two Silver IDEA Awards from the Industrial Designers Society of America, and was featured in publications including BusinessWeek.
 The project was also the subject of a case study by the Harvard Business Review.

-RKS Guitars were played by a range of acclaimed musicians, including Keith Richards, Mick Jagger, Ronnie Wood, Don Felder, and Rick Springfield.
+RKS guitars were played by a range of acclaimed musicians, including Keith Richards, Mick Jagger, Ronnie Wood, Don Felder, and Rick Springfield.
 For their contributions to industrial design and innovation in music, both Mason and Sawhney were awarded honorary doctorates from the Academy of Art University.